ling-k/common_utils/README.md

 # common_utils

-This repo is to provide some common functions.
+This repo is to provide some common functions and requirements.